djalbat/the-foundations-of-symbolic-reasoning/README.md

 # The Foundations of Symbolic Reasoning

 I started writing Occam[^1] with a view to providing an improved front end for existing theorem provers.
-There turned out to be little interest in this from the wider community, however, but by the time I had come to this conclusion I was already committed to creating a system of my own for formal reasoning.
+There turned out to be little interest in this from the wider community, however, but by the time I had come to this conclusion I was already committed to creating a formal reasoning system of my own.
-The reason for this is that I believed that I had found an alternative understanding of mathematics and logic that was not founded on what might be called set theory plus first order logic, not was it founded on type theory.
+The reason was that I believed I had found an alternative understanding of mathematics and logic in particular that was not founded on what is usually referred to as set theory plus first order logic, nor was it founded on some type theory.
-Rather it is based on tenets, what I call the four elephants.
+Rather it is based on the following approaches, what I call the four elephants.
-By the way, before going any further I should mention that there is nothing heretical or even particularly original in adopting any of this work.
+By the way, I should mention that there is nothing heretical or even original in adopting any of these approaches.
-Much of it predates type theory, for example, and some of it predates set theory.
+Much of the thinking behind them predates type theory, for example, and some of it predates set theory.
 So, the four elephants:

 1. The intuitionistic viewpoint, which goes back to Brouwer[^2].
 2. Natural Deducation, due to Gentzen.

-Before going any further I will remark that intuitionstic thinking and natural deductive reasoning together represent the most significant advance in our understanding of reasoning since the greeks invented logic.
+Before going any further I will remark that in my opinion intuitionstic thinking and natural deductive reasoning together constitute the most significant advance in our understanding of reasoning since the greeks invented logic.
-Intuitionsism frees us from the tyranny of classical thinking and natural deduction in fact separates reasoning from logic altogether.
+Intuitionsism frees us from the tyranny of classical thinking; and natural deduction separates reasoning from logic altogether.
-The reason that both approaches are not more widely recognised might be that both are so ubiquitous as to be almost transparent.
+The reason that these approaches are not more widely recognised might be that both are so ubiquitous as to be almost transparent.
 We think, communicate and argue intuitionistically, for example, just as much as we do classically;
-and natural deduction is so commonplace in the sciences, computer science in particular, that is goes completely unnoticed.
+and natural deduction is so commonplace in the sciences, computer science in particular, that it seems to go completely unnoticed.
-Therefore if this book does nothing more for the otherwise disinterested reader than make them aware of these approaches then it would at least have acheived something.
+Therefore if this book does nothing more for the otherwise disinterested reader than to make them aware of these approaches then it has at least have acheived something.
-Indeed I am going to repeat that in my opinion intuitionism and natural deduction together represent the most significant advance in our understanding of reasoning since the greeks invented logic.
+Indeed I am going to repeat that in my opinion intuitionism and natural deduction together constitute the most significant advance in our understanding of reasoning since the greeks invented logic.

 Moving on: